California whistleblower protection laws prohibit employers from retaliating against workers who come forward to report suspected violations of

 - Compensation for physical pain, mental suffering and/or loss of career opportunities due to the whistleblower retaliation; and/or

-Below, our California labor & employment lawyers answer the following frequently asked questions about whistleblower protection laws and whistleblower retaliation lawsuits in California:
+Below, our California labor and employment lawyers answer the following frequently asked questions:

 - 1. What laws protect employees from whistleblower retaliation in California?